 The health insurance industry has changed tremendously since the implementation of the Patient Protection Affordable Care Act aka “Obamacare”.
 The plans that went into effect in January of 2014 look very different than the ones sold prior to the implantation of the Affordable Care Act.
 The plans prior to January 2014 tended to focus more on the catastrophic, while the new plans focus more on preventive care.

 Some of the older plans may or may not have a co-payment for doctor visits, more important, it was common to have a $5000 family deductible and then 100% coverage thereafter.
-Now most plans in both the Bronze and Silver line of plans will come with a $6000 deductible and a $12,700 family out-of-pocket maximum.
+Now, most plans in both the Bronze and Silver line of plans will come with a $6000 deductible and a $12,700 family out-of-pocket maximum.
 They focus on prevention, where many of the preventive services are not subject to the deductible and have no co-pay.
 Supporters of the law call it free preventive care.
 Others believe the more you require a plan to cover, the more it costs.
-While preventive care is great and you might be more likely to get a physical if it were offered at no cost to you, the problem is there is cost associated with it.
+While preventive care is great and you might be more likely to get physical if it were offered at no cost to you, the problem is there is a cost associated with it.
 I like to use the auto insurance example.
-You auto insurance does not cover maintenance, but most still get their tires changed when needed and get their oil changed every 3000 miles.
+Your auto insurance does not cover maintenance, but most still get their tires changed when needed and get their oil changed every 3000 miles.
 These are services that we can afford to pay for, while a larger out-of-pocket of $12,700 or $13,200 is a lot to pay when you are sick and perhaps not able to work.

 Insurance rates are a derivative of the costs of the insurance carrier’s claims in relation to the premiums collected.
 Now that there is no more underwriting it is reasonable to see the insurance carrier’s claims expense going up as they are adding additional risk to their portfolio, which in turn you can see adding to the premium cost.
 To offset some of this cost, many insurance companies have narrowed their networks of doctors and hospitals.
 This means you may have to either change doctors or change insurance carriers depending on your plan.

 In the event you choose to go out of network, the costs get more out of control.
-This will vary from company to company, but in general if you go out of network on a Preferred Provider Organization (PPO), the deductible and out of pocket expenses double.
+This will vary from company to company, but in general, if you go out of network on a Preferred Provider Organization (PPO), the deductible and out of pocket expenses double.
 There are many reasons you may want to go out of network, especially for things like cancer or a transplant.
 Some hospitals across the country are better equipped to handle certain illness than others, but it will cost you a lot more.
-The out of network deductible is usually double that of the in-network deductible as the out-of pocket maximum also doubles.
+The out of network deductible is usually double that of the in-network deductible as the out-of-pocket maximum also doubles.
 Some services are not covered out of network.
 In that case, you could pay thousands of dollars and not even have it applied toward your out of pocket maximum.

 To support many of these new programs, the Affordable Care Act includes several federally mandated fees to assist in paying for various parts of reforms, like funding the public exchanges, conducting research and supporting the individual market.
 The following federally mandated fees began your premiums in 2014.
-These are fees that are billed to insurance carriers and they in turn pass it on to the consumer.
+These are fees that are billed to insurance carriers and them, in turn, pass it on to the consumer.
 These fees impact both grandfathered and non-grandfathered health plans differently.

 The market share fee is a fee that provides tax subsidies for families who buy insurance through a public exchange.
 This fee is permanent and began in 2014.
 It is based on how much each health insurance carrier collects in premium.
 This affects both grandfathered and non-grandfathered plans.